xtianmcd/GCNeuro/README.md

 ![](PPMI_data_strxr.png)

 If your file structure differs from this, you may need to make some changes in the `neuro_format.py` and `make_bids.py` files.
+We have included an outline of our download parameters in this repo as

 Next, we have listed the order of the main scripts to be run.
 Many of these scripts take a long time to run and represent disctinct stages of the pipeline; each is a potential source for modification throughout the pipeline.
 As such, we have kept them separate as opposed to uniting them in a single executible file.
 Each file can by run from the terminal with the command